jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 - Most of the cultivated lands are not yet fully improved.
 - Almost everywhere, agriculture can absorb much more capital than before.

-In Books 3 and 4, I will explain=
+In Books 3 and 4, I will explain:
 - why European policy gave the trades of towns a great advantage over the trades in the countryside.
 - why private persons find it better to employ their capitals in the most distant carrying trades of Asia and America than in the their own country's land improvement.